 Growing tip: This perennial can grow to be 18 – 24 inches tall, yet doesn’t require deep roots to thrive, making them a good choice for vertical container gardening.
 Plant in spring or fall and it will grow easily, even in places without direct sunlight.

 Technically, cilantro is only the leaves of this plant.
-The seeds are known ascoriander, which are dried and commonly used in curries and curry powder.
-The leaves are often added to South Asian dishes and Mexican food such as salsas, guacamole, and rice.
+The seeds are known as coriander, which is dried and commonly used in curries and curry powder.
+Leaves provide a great taste to South Asian dishes and Mexican food such as salsas, guacamole, and rice.

 Growing tip: Harvest cilantro when it’s about 4 – 5 inches high.
-This will encourage the plant to keep growing giving you more to use.
-But don’t let it wilt, otherwise the flavor will be compromised.
+The early cutting will encourage the plant to keep growing giving you more to use.
+But don’t let it wilt.
+Otherwise, the flavor is not as fresh.
 A good way to test is by its smell.
 If the fragrance is weak, the flavor will be, too.

 A little fennel goes a long way.
-The sweet, licorice-flavored leaves are perfect with both sweet and savory dishes, and are particularly excellent withfish and pork.
+The sweet, licorice-flavored leaves are perfect with both sweet and savory dishes and are especially excellent with fish and pork.

 Growing tip: Sow seeds in groups of 4 or 5 in early spring, about a quarter inch deep and 16 – 18 inches apart.
 Thin the seedlings later to select the strongest group.
 Fennel is easy to grow and will self-pollinate, but can reach up to five feet if not snipped back.
 Also, don’t plant it next to cilantro as they cross-pollinate easily.

 How beneficial is mint?
 Let us count the ways.
-Just two tablespoons provides more than half of the daily allowance of vitamin A, it helps with digestion, headaches, asthma, and other respiratory problems, and can lower high blood pressure.
+Just two tablespoons provide more than half of the daily allowance of vitamin A, it helps with digestion, headaches, asthma, and other respiratory problems, and can lower high blood pressure.
 It also freshens breath and helps clear up acne.
-It brightens up drinks and recipes, and can be used to make mint jelly.
+It brightens up drinks and recipes and can be used to make mint jelly.
 What’s not to love?

-Growing tip: Mint grows quickly and will choke out other plants, so it’s best to give it its own raised bed so you can keep it in check.
+Growing tip: Mint multiplies and will choke out other plants, so it’s best to give it is own raised bed so you can keep it in check.
 Be sure to give it plenty of water.

-Parsley is used mainly as a garnish, and often not eaten, but that sells this super herb short.
+There are many uses for parsley as a garnish, and more than not is often not eaten.
 Parsley is uncommonly high in vitamins A, C, and K and can also freshen breath following a meal.
 And since its mild flavor won’t overwhelm most recipes, you can cut it up and sprinkle over a wide assortment of dishes for its health benefits alone.